blytheking/blytheking.github.io/_teaching/PSTAT130.md

 location: "Santa Barbara, CA"
 ---

 For Summer 2021, Winter 2022, Summer 2022, and Fall 2023, I was a teaching assistant for SAS Base Programming (PSTAT130), an undergraduate course geared to prepare students for the SAS certification exam.
-For Summer 2023, I was the teaching associate.
+For Summer 2023, I was the teaching associate (lead instructor).

 Responsibilities
 ======